 A bit further in Bloomfield, you will also find a great hotel in this chain: Best Western Territorial Inn & Suites.
 It is worth considering if you are traveling from or to Santa Fe/Albuquerque.
-It is still only 45-50 minutes drive to Bisti Badlands.
-Hotel offers fitness center and an indoor pool, it is modern furnished and comfortable.
+It is still only a 45-50 minute drive to Bisti Badlands.
+The hotel offers a fitness center and an indoor pool, it is modern furnished and comfortable.
 Book it online.

 Bisti Badlands Camping

 The best camping in the area is Moore’s RV Park & Campground in Bloomfield.
 It is a clean, quiet, and well-maintained park with great amenities and very friendly staff.
-It is also pet friendly.
-So, book it advance on their website.
+It is also pet-friendly.

 Bisti Badlands Map

-The Farmington Museum & Visitor Center has topographical maps of Bisti, so it is worth to visit this place.
+The Farmington Museum & Visitor Center has topographical maps of Bisti, so it is worth visiting this place.
 In our Hiking the Bisti/De-Na-Zin Wilderness Guide we give you directions for two amazing places: The Stone Wings known as the Bisti Wings and Cracked Eggs with Rock Garden.

 It is easy to get lost in Bisti Badlands because being in the hills is like being in a maze.
 There are many dead ends and you can easily lose your sense of direction, so take a good GPS with you.
 We use Garmin 64 GPS & we like it.
 It has proven itself many times in challenging conditions and wilderness areas.
 But there are newer models available, so check out and read the reviews on rei.com.